eliranmal/git-flux/CONTRIBUTING.md

 its sole purpose will be playing around with git-flux commands and test your new awesome code.

-1. make some changes to the source code (a.k.a. *"your new awesome code"*).
+1. make some changes to the source (a.k.a. *"your new awesome code"*).

-1. install git-flux from the source code; use the [setup-dev.sh][6] script for that:
+1. install git-flux from the source; use the [setup-dev.sh][6] script for that:

    ```sh
    ./bin/setup-dev.sh update
    ```

-   repeat this command whenever you make changes to your code and want to test them in your playground repository.
+1. test your changes in the playground repository.

-1. iterate the last two steps until you've made peace with your code.
+1. iterate the last three steps until you've made peace with your code.